Sylvia Fowles

 Sylvia Shaqueria Fowles (born October 6, 1985) is an American former professional basketball player.
-Fowles played for the Chicago Sky and Minnesota Lynx during her career in the WNBA.
+Fowles played for the Chicago Sky and Minnesota Lynx during her WNBA career.
 She won the WNBA MVP Award in 2017 and the WNBA Defensive Player of the Year award four times (2011, 2013, 2016, 2021).
 She led the Lynx to win the WNBA Championship in 2015 and 2017, and she was named the MVP of the WNBA Finals both times.
-In 2020, Fowles overtook Rebekkah Brunson to become the reigning WNBA career rebound leader.
+In 2020, Fowles overtook Rebekkah Brunson to become the WNBA's career leader in rebounds.
+In 2025, Fowles was inducted into the Women's Basketball Hall of Fame and will be into the Naismith Hall of Fame.

-Early years
+Early life

 Fowles was born in Miami, Florida, the daughter of Arrittio Fowles.
 She has three brothers, Walter, Jeremy, Morris, and one sister, Dorothy.
-Sylvia grew up in some of the rougher neighborhoods of Miami-Dade, including Coconut Grove, Little Haiti, and the Victory Home Housing Projects.
-She attended Little River Elementary School, Horace Mann Middle School, Miami Edison Senior and graduated from Gulliver Preparatory School.
+Fowles grew up in some of the rougher neighborhoods of Miami-Dade, including Coconut Grove, Little Haiti, and the Victory Home Housing Projects.
+She attended Little River Elementary School, Horace Mann Middle School, Miami Edison Senior High School and graduated from Gulliver Preparatory School.

 High school career

 She also led Edison Senior High School to two state championships before transferring to Gulliver Preparatory School.
-Fowles averaged 20.6 points and 11.6 rebounds at Gulliver and led them to the class 3A state championship against Melbourne Central Catholic High School.
+Fowles averaged 20.6 points and 11.6 rebounds at Gulliver and led them to the class 3A state championship against East Gadsden High School.
 Fowles was also named a McDonald's All-American.
 Fowles was named a WBCA All-American.
 She participated in the 2004 WBCA High School All-America Game, where she scored fifteen points, and earned MVP honors.